IIIF/api/source/presentation/4.0/model.md

 > `"type": "AnnotationCollection"`

-Annotation Collections allow groups of Annotations to be recorded.
+Annotation Collections allow Annotations to collected together into ordered groups.
 For example, all of the English translation Annotations of a medieval French document could be kept separate from the transcription or an edition in modern French, or the director's commentary on a film can be separated from the script.

 Annotation Collections _MUST_ have an HTTP(S) URI.
 The JSON-LD description _SHOULD_ be returned if the URI is dereferenced.

-Annotation Collections are always paged using `first` and `last`, rather than `items` as is possible for IIIF Collections.
+Annotation Collections are always paged using `first` and `last`, rather than `items` as is possible for IIIF Collections, following the regular ActivityStreams paging model.

 __Properties__<br/>
 An Annotation Collection _MUST_ have the following properties: [id](#id), [type](#type), [label](#label), [first](#first), and [last](#last).<br/><br/>